Toll Free: (877) 723-1442 U.S. and Canada

 Author: Mike Palmatier

-Environment: Visual Basic 6.0
+Platform: Visual Basic 6.0

 When you right-click on any area of the CommandBars a Context Menu is displayed with the name of all the ToolBars that have been added.
 This menu allows you to hide or display a toolbar.
 By default, all ToolBars are added to this menu.
 To remove a ToolBar from the menu, set the CommandBars.ContextMenuPresent property to False.
-To completely remove the Context Menu, you need to remove the entry for ToolBars.

 The code below will remove the first toolbar from the ContextMenu.